Resources for Immigrant Communities During COVID-19 Pandemic

 If you are feeling anxious, stressed or overwhelmed, connect with trained counselors at NYC Well, the City's free, confidential helpline available in 200+ languages.
 Call 888-NYC-WELL (888-692-9355), text WELL to 65173, or chat online at NYC.gov/NYCWell.

 Many low- to no-cost health insurance plans are available to immigrants, including undocumented children and pregnant people.
 Medicaid, Child Health Plus, and Essential Plan are available all year around.
-Qualified Health Plans from the New York State of Health, the state's official health plan marketplace, are available until August 15, 2020.
-Visit New York State of Health or call 311.
+Qualified Health Plans from the New York State of Health, the state’s official health plan marketplace, are available during the Open Enrollment Period, which is from November 1, 2020 to January 31, 2021.
+Visit New York State of Health, the official health insurance plan marketplace of New York, or call 311.

 Due to the COVID-19 pandemic, in-person health insurance enrollment services will be suspended until further notice.
 During this period, you can sign up online or call to schedule a telephone enrollment appointment.
 Help is available regardless of immigration status and in many languages.
 Visit the NYC Department of Health and Mental Hygiene website to make an appointment, or call 311.
 You can also text CoveredNYC to 877-877 to communicate in English.
 Text SeguroNYC to 877-877 to communicate in Spanish.